Ulises Ojeda

 Ulises Rodrigo Ojeda (born 2 November 1995) is an Argentine professional footballer who plays as an attacking midfielder for Chilean club Deportes Concepción.

 Club career

 Born in Buenos Aires, Argentina, Ojeda was with Huracán as a youth player until he suffered a tibia and fibula fracture at the age of 18.
 Next, he suffered an ACL injury.
 Once he got over the injury, he joined Cañuelas, winning the 2020 Primera C Metropolitana.

 Following Cañuelas, Ojeda played in his homeland for Estudiantes de San Luis, EFI Juniors, Cipolletti, Huracán de San Rafael and Cañuelas again.

 In June 2024, Ojeda moved to Chile and signed with Deportes Concepción, winning the 2024 Segunda División Profesional.
+In January 2026, he was loaned out to Unión Española.
+In September of the same year, he had to end his loan due to residency issues.